 - Visit them if they don’t offer mobile, electronic, or remote notarization

 - Bring your ID and the documents you want to notarize to the appointment

 You can skip all of these steps if you choose !
 Our AI-powered app will do all the work so that you only decide on the time of your online notary appointment!

 DoNotPay Gets You a Notary in PA Within Minutes

 Notarizing doesn’t have to be an expensive and drawn-out process.
 With DoNotPay, you’ll only pay a low monthly fee and get any document notarized remotely.

-To get started, open our app in a web browser and complete the following steps:
+To get started, open our app in a and complete the following steps:

 - Navigate to the Notarize Any Document product

 - Upload the document you want to notarize